AurelienAudero/Intel-i5-7400-Hackintosh-EFI/README.md

 ## Fix Clock in Windows

-When you're dualbooting and Linux-based Operating System or a macOS System with Windows, it can have break the clock in Windows.
+When you're dualbooting a Linux-based Operating System or a macOS System with Windows, it can break the clock in Windows.

 To fix that, you can modify a registry key in Windows Registry.